fpserg/RealMe/docs/PRODUCT/01_MVP.md

 ---

-## MVP Capabilities
+# MVP Capabilities

 The MVP consists of:

 - conversational interaction;
+- Morning Serpent generation;
 - Living Inputs;
+- continuous World Model reconciliation;
 - World Model persistence;
 - commitment tracking;
 - reasoning using accumulated knowledge;
-- "What Belongs to Today?" generation.
+- "What Belongs to Today?" generation;
+- Chronicle generation.

 ---

-## Success Criteria
+# Success Criteria

 The MVP is successful if the Warden can:

 - naturally provide Living Inputs;
 - rely on RealMe to remember important information;
 - maintain commitments across conversations;
-- retrieve today's agenda using WBT;
+- retrieve today's operational picture using WBT;
+- trust that WBT reflects the continuously reconciled state of the day;
 - experience measurable reduction in cognitive load.

 ---

-## Recognition
+# Recognition

 The MVP should internally recognize when a Living Input meaningfully improves the World Model.